Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Nutty and velvety on the tongue, this Korean oatmeal gets its trademark orange color and flavor from its main ingredient, pumpkin, and its creamy texture from the soaked gelatinous rice.

-Due to its humble appearance and naturally sweet taste, it is commonly eaten as a light snack or a healthy breakfast.
-It is also considered a healing meal served to recovered patients in Korea.
+Because of its unassuming appearance and naturally sweet taste, it is commonly eaten as a light snack or a healthy breakfast.
+It is also considered a healing meal for patients in recovery in Korea.

 13. Soondae (순대)

 Many dishes in Korean cuisine will appeal to adventurous eaters.
-For example, Soondae is a blood sausage dish made by stuffing pig intestines with various ingredients, such as dangmyeon (transparent noodles), barley, soybean sprouts, and vegetables.
+For example, Soondae is a blood sausage made by stuffing pig intestines with ingredients such as dangmyeon (transparent noodles), barley, soybean sprouts, and vegetables.

 The heavy stuffing creates a dense, somewhat gloopy texture.
-The condiments served to complement the meal differ depending on where in Korea it is served.
+The condiments served to complement the meal vary by region in Korea.

 Sundae, which dates back to the Goryeo period in Korea, was once considered an indulgent food consumed during festivities.